emanoelhenrick/Gym-API/README.md

   npm install
 ```

-Set the environment variables using the .env.example file as a guide and then bring up the database container
+Set the environment variables using the .env.example file as a guide and configure the docker compose file, then bring up the database container

 ```bash
   docker compose up